kbroman/ProgrammingNotes/raspberry_pi.md

   and had `@` and `"` switched)

-- Enable ssh: in X windows, click raspberry on menu bar → Preferences → raspberry pi configuration → interfaces
+- Enable ssh: in X windows, click raspberry on menu bar → Preferences → raspberry pi configuration → interfaces (this is also in the raspi-config menu, within "interfaces".

 ### Basic things